clipchamp/clipchamp-wordpress/readme.txt

 It also compresses all videos and converts them into 1 standard format of your choice *before* they get uploaded to you.
 This reduces or even eliminates the need for server-side transcoding and involved costs.

-All videos get sent directly to you and are neither processed on nor routed through Clipchamp servers, preserving your users' privacy.
+All user-generated videos get sent directly to you and are neither processed on nor routed through Clipchamp servers, preserving your users' privacy.
 We [never have access](https://help.clipchamp.com/hc/en-us/articles/215476938-Does-Clipchamp-have-access-to-my-users-videos-) to your users' videos.

 For a more in-depth description of the Clipchamp WordPress plugin refer to the [Clipchamp help centre article](https://help.clipchamp.com/hc/en-us/articles/221755028-What-is-the-Clipchamp-Plugin-for-WordPress-).